-Project Get Outdoors is an after-school/out-of-school program that links under-advantaged youth and caring adult mentors to exploration, play and reflection in nature near local communities so youth grow to be healthy, comfortable outdoors, and knowledgeable and passionate about their land and community throughout their lives.
-SE RSDP has supported this program in a variety of ways.
+U of M Southeast Regional Partnership has supported the development of this program that links youth and caring adult mentors for exploration, play and reflection in nature near home communities so youth will grow to be healthy, comfortable outdoors and knowledgeable and passionate about their land and community.

-- SE RSDP helped design a Project Get Outdoors Leaders Handbook to be used as part of a toolkit that includes a training DVD and activities backpack.
-The Project GO Toolkit is provided free-of-charge to communities that are committed to implementing Project GO programs.
+- SE Partnership sponsorship has helped with board and organizational development, manual design, evaluation tools, and marketing.
+A resulting Project Get Outdoors Leaders Handbook is used as part of The Project GO Toolkit that is provided free-of-charge to communities that are committed to implementing Project GO programs.
 The toolkit offers community volunteers step-by-step instructions and resources to help them design their own unique programs and sustain them over the long run.
 Project GO website